 6 credits BCIT Communication at 1100 level or above, or 3 credits of university/college composition.

-*IMPORTANT*: This ONLINE course uses online learning approaches and BCIT's online learning platform D2L.
-The classes are online classes, but they are NOT self-paced.
-You will have readings, discussions, peer review, and assignments to complete each week as scheduled (although you do *not* have to be online at a particular time or on a particular day).
+REQUIREMENT: This ONLINE course uses online learning approaches and BCIT's online learning platform D2L.
+The classes are online classes, but they are NOT self-paced: you will have readings, discussions, peer review, and assignments to complete each week as scheduled (although you do *not* have to be online at a particular time or on a particular day).
 Your weekly participation is essential to succeed in this course.

 Upon successful completion of this course, the student will be able to:

-Develop aids to intercultural competence, such as positive perceptual filters, cultural relativism, diction, observation, and empathy – along with KMS (knowledge, mindfulness, and skills).
+Develop aids to intercultural competence, such as, cultural relativism, observation, and empathy along with KMS (knowledge, mindfulness, and skills).

-Recognize perceptual barriers to intercultural competence (such as ethnocentrism, stereotyping, prejudice, racism, and discrimination), while also being able to demonstrate attitudes which foster intercultural competence.
+Recognize perceptual barriers to intercultural competence (such as ethnocentrism, stereotyping, prejudice, racism, and discrimination).

 Recognize and articulate the distinctions between global communication styles.